Commission on the access to documents // The Luxembourg Government

 - 1. to ensure the right of access to documents in the conditions foreseen by the law;

 - 2. to give advice to relevant entities on any question regarding the application of the law;

 The CAD issues opinions but does not take binding decisions.

 - a member of the judiciary, who chairs the Commission;

 - a representative of the National Commission for Data Protection (Commission nationale pour la protection des données – CNPD);

 - a representative of the syndicate of Luxembourg’s cities and municipalities Syvicol;

 - a representative of the Information and Press Service (Service information et presse – SIP).

-The members of the CAD are nominated for 4 years by Grand Ducal decree.
+The full members and alternate members of the CAD are nominated for 4 years by Grand Ducal decree.